eddie-energy/eddie/aiida/docs/1-running/data-sources/mqtt/inbound/inbound-data-source.md

 The inbound permission also includes an API key that allows access to inbound data through the REST interface.
 In the information dialog, ready-to-use `curl` command examples can be copied.
+Additionally, MQTT credentials are displayed which may be used to subscribe to a broker's topic.

 ## EP: Publishing Inbound Data